 - Fleischmann introduced their Da loco in 1957 and different versions of it appeared in 1961, 1968, and 1971; each time as number 799 (the number was embossed so not cheap to change).
 It had a small switch at one end (in the driver’s open window) to change over from rail pick-up to catenary!

 - Jeco produced the D loco as a ready-to-run plastic-body model from 2010, in at least four numbers.
-Despite being a little too fast (with poor slow-speed control), this is a very nice model.
-More versions are proposed (as seen on their website early 2016).
+Despite the first ones being a little too fast (with poor slow-speed control), this is a very nice model.
+More versions have appeared with better speed control.

 Much controversy has been made at the FLMJ about a UGJ model of the Dm, but this was only ever a body kit and not really part of this review.
-Brimalm and NMJ have produced top-specification brass models of the Du2 and Dm3 respectively, but are but are advertised for considerably more than the price of the more readily affordable brands!
+Brimalm and NMJ have produced top-specification brass models of the Du2 and Dm3 respectively, but these are priced for collectors, not for railway modellers!